Meet our Trauma-Informed Providers

 Doctor of Acupuncture

-As a doctor of acupuncture and trained fertility/birth doula, Celine has worked with countless people as they navigate hormonal problems, fertility struggles, pregnancy discomforts, and postpartum recovery.
+As a doctor of acupuncture in Edmonton, Alberta , and trained fertility/birth doula, Celine has worked with countless people as they navigate hormonal problems, fertility struggles, pregnancy discomforts, and postpartum recovery.
 She is extremely passionate about patient education and loves using TCM to help patients find their own healing potential.

 Celine strives to offer a space for patients to explore their situation with curiosity while feeling supported.
 She utilizes a variety of TCM modalities such as acupuncture, moxibustion, auricular therapy, cupping, and gua sha to regulate the nervous system, stabilize mood, and reduce physical symptoms.